jaimebuelta/gorgon/README.md

 use the object id to do another request)
 In this regard, Gorgon aspired to be an intermediate tool between creating system tests and pure loadtesting.

-Then the aimed changed to be more a multiplier of a Python function, and collect stats, allowing to use any kind of task.
+Then the aimed changed to be more a multiplier of a Python function, and collect stats, allowing to use any kind of task, HTTP or not.

 Basic usage
 ===========